timsjt/EGL314_TEAMB/README.md

 <br>

 <h3>
-3. On the raspberry pi , the first thing we will need to check if the pi is up to date by inputting this command into the terminal :
+3. On the raspberry pi , the first thing we will need to check is if the pi is up to date by inputting this command into the terminal :
 </h3>

 ```
    sudo apt update
    sudo apt upgrade -y
 ```

 <h3>
-4. On the raspberry pi terminal , key the following command :
+4. On the raspberry pi terminal , key in the following command :
 </h3>

 ```